 Here's the skinny on taking care of your cast iron cookware so that it's always at its best, without any of the mumbo jumbo you're likely to encounter elsewhere.

-If your cast iron pan is new, you may need to give it an initial seasoning.
+If you've read our cast iron skillet review, you already know how strongly we feel about finding the right pan.
+But even with the best new cast iron, you may need to give it an initial seasoning.
 It's an easy process, which you can read about in greater depth here.
 The main thing you need to know is that seasoning is a hard, protective coating on the pan that's created by rubbing the pan with oil and then heating it.
 When exposed to heat, each layer of oil transforms into an extremely thin, plastic-like coating.
 As those layers build up, the pan becomes increasingly protected against rusting (which, in its stripped-bare state, it will rapidly do just by sitting in the open air), while also developing the nonstick characteristics that make cast iron so useful.

 Once you've established your initial layers of seasoning, the most important next step is to use your pan as often as you can, especially for anything that involves cooking with fat or oil: searing meats, frying bacon, sautéing vegetables, frying chicken, et cetera.
 With each use, you'll set down successive layers of seasoning that will only make your pan better and better.